 Moqui Cave Museum

 The Moqui Cave is more than just a roadside attraction.
-This sandstone erosion cave 5 miles north of Kanab has a fascinating history.
+This sandstone erosion cave located 5 miles north of Kanab has a fascinating history.

 Archaeologists believe this cave originated as a food store and place of shelter for the Anasazi people.